PssThemes/shop/resources/client/tasks.md

     Sumarry:
     Deleting a product can happend for two reasons:
     1. the product is actually deleted.
-    2. the product is disasociated in a way that becomes irelevant to us.
+    2. the product is disassociated in a way that becomes irelevant to us.

     First case is handled with a simple set difference.

     But for second case we need to detect what it means that a product is disasociated in a way that becomes irelevant.

     Irelevant is any product that:
-    1. has no external cateogryes on it.
+    1. has no external categories on it.
-    2. has no external categories..  after we filter out the ones that are deleted or emptied.
+    2. has no external categories ..  after we filter out the ones that are deleted or emptied.
-      So for each prodcut.. we take out the external categoires which are present inside the emptyedOrDeletedExternalCategories.
+      So for each product.. we take out the external categoires which are present inside the emptyedOrDeletedExternalCategories.
       After this process.. if the product has no categories left on it .. it means is irelevant to us.

     Reversing this.. it means that if we take all shop products